-Disclaimer.
-While AdGuard provides an option to show some ads, we do not have any kind of 'acceptable ads' program like Adblock Plus and some other adblockers, where they take money for leaving certain ads unblocked.
-This is not the case.
-We are not being paid for showing any of the ads, and we do not use the term 'acceptable' for a reason - ads we might show can be, in fact, useful and not just 'acceptable'.
-All of this only refers to the search ads and self-promotional ads.
+Disclosure.
+While AdGuard provides an option to show some ads, we do not have any 'acceptable ads' program like Adblock Plus and some other ad blockers, where they take money for leaving certain ads unblocked.
+This is not our case.
+We do not get paid for showing any of the ads, and we do not use the term 'acceptable' for a reason: the ads we might show may be, in fact, useful and not just 'acceptable'.
+All of this applies only to search ads and self-promotion ads.

-Just to make it absolutely clear - this is completely optional.
+To be absolutely clear, this is completely optional.
 You can turn off the display of these ads at any time with no penalty whatsoever.
-Further we will explain which ads qualify for this definition.
+Furthermore, we will explain which ads qualify for this definition.

-Search ads are ads that you see among the results of a search query when using an online search engine like Google, Bing, DuckDuckGo etc.
+Search ads are ads that you see among search query results when using online search engines, such as Google, Bing, DuckDuckGo, etc.

-These ads are always contextual, i.e. they are targeted to match whatever keywords you had used when you made the query.
-It helps you to find exactly what you are searching for.
-Moreover, search ads are often more relevant and helpful than the rest of the search results due to being manually moderated.
+These ads are always contextual: they are targeted to match the keywords you used in the query.
+This helps you find exactly what you are searching for.
+Moreover, search ads (because they go through manual moderation) are often more relevant and helpful than the rest of the search results.

 Another argument in defense of search ads is that they are much less intrusive than many other ad formats.

-Basically, when an ad on a website is promoting this very website or other websites/social media/etc closely related to it, such ad is considered a self-promoting one.
+In principle, when an ad on a website promotes this particular website or closely related websites, social media, and so on, such an ad is considered a self-promoting one.

-Our general stance here is very similar to EasyList policy regarding self-promoting ads.
-According to our filter policy we should not block these ads; we shouldn't, however, make an exception either if such ad is being blocked be some rule 'alongside' a regular ad.
+Our general stance here is very similar to the EasyList policy regarding self-promotion ads.
+According to our filter policy, we should not block these ads; however, we should not make an exception if such an ad gets blocked by some rule 'alongside' a regular ad.

 Partly, this is due to ethical reasons, but mostly because such ads are rarely too intrusive and are often useful for the visitor of the website (who is supposedly interested in this website's content).

-By enabling 'Search ads and self-promotion' AdGuard users can unblock some of these self-promotional ads.
+By enabling 'Search ads and self-promotion', AdGuard users can unblock some of these self-promotion ads.

-When you enable 'Search ads and self-promotion', the search ads in the following search engines are shown:
+When you enable 'Search ads and self-promotion', search ads from the following search engines are shown:

 As well as all self-promotional ads that satisfy our filter policy.

-Allowing 'Search ads and self-promotion' is a 100% optional feature that can be helpful in some cases, and if you don't like it, you are free to disable it at any time.
-There are no and will never be any types of ads or individual ads included in there, which do not fall under one of the two categories described above.
+Allowing 'Search ads and self-promotion' is a 100% optional feature that may be helpful in some cases.
+If you don't like it, you can turn it off at any time.
+It does not, and never will, include any ad types or individual ads that do not fall into one of the two categories described above.